thanos-io/thanos/docs/components/rule.md

 The ruler component evaluates Prometheus recording and alerting rules against chosen query API via repeated `--query` (or FileSD via `--query.sd`).
 If more than one query is passed, round robin balancing is performed.

 Ruler results are written back to disk in the Prometheus 2.0 storage format.
-Rules at the same time participate in the system as source store nodes, which means that they expose StoreAPI and upload their generated TSDB blocks to an object store.
+Rulers at the same time participate in the system as source store nodes, which means that they expose StoreAPI and upload their generated TSDB blocks to an object store.

 You can think of Ruler as a simplified Prometheus that does not require a sidecar and does not scrape and do PromQL evaluation (no QueryAPI).